nmgarza5/songSpot/README.md

 8. Start the server in the backend directory.
     - `npm start`

-9. Start the server in the frontend directory, which should opwn the project in your default browser.
+9. Start the server in the frontend directory, which should open the project in your default browser.
 If not, navigate to [http://localhost:3000](http://localhost:3000)
     - `npm start`

-10. You can use the Demo user or create and account to begin using SongSpot.
+10. You can use the Demo user or create an account to begin using SongSpot.

 ## Features